Graph Learning and Its Advancements on Large Language Models: A Holistic Survey: Objectives

 \subsubsection{Embedding-based Methods}

-In light of the popularity of representation learning, more and more studies aim to learn semantic embeddings in graphs and apply them to various downstream tasks.
-In the following subsections, we will introduce four types of outputs of graph representation learning (i.e., node embedding, edge embedding, graph embedding and hybrid embedding).
+In light of the popularity of representation learning, scholars are placing growing emphasis on acquiring semantic embeddings in graphs and leveraging them for diverse downstream tasks.
+In the subsequent subsections, we will delineate four distinct output types stemming from graph representation learning: node embedding, edge embedding, graph embedding, and hybrid embedding.